BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/react_plugins.md

   * the title
   * the author's name
   * and when you click the author's name it should take you to a page with a list of all the articles **by that author**

->Hint: You might want to look back at some of your [previous projects](https://bootcamp.burlingtoncodeacademy.com/projects/yelpington-app) and/or the [JSON](../javascript/json) lesson for inspiration